Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee vs. Saint Louis Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game features the Tennessee Lady Volunteers (23-11) and the Saint Louis Billikens (17-17) facing off at Thompson-Boling Arena in what should be a one-sided matchup, with a projected 81-61 win for heavily favored Tennessee according to our computer prediction.
-Tipoff is at 1:00 PM ET on March 18.
+Saturday's contest at Thompson-Boling Arena has the Tennessee Lady Volunteers (23-11) squaring off against the Saint Louis Billikens (17-17) at 1:00 PM ET (on March 18).
+Our computer prediction projects a lopsided 81-61 win as our model heavily favors Tennessee.

-The Lady Volunteers are coming off of a 74-58 loss to South Carolina in their last outing on Sunday.
+The Lady Volunteers are coming off of a 74-58 loss to South Carolina in their most recent outing on Sunday.

 Tennessee vs. Saint Louis Game Info